LEARNING TO CUT

 Now you are ready to glue.
 Have a container of water handy and pieces of Handi-wrap or a lint free rag.
 I use a couple of wet pieces to clean my hands between handling the pieces of my prints.

 Spread the glue, in this case, the Fabric Stiffener, on the area to be worked on.
 It is better to put more glue than not enough.
 Work the glue back and forth with your fingers to eliminate as many air bubbles as possible.

 Start with your foreground pieces and place one at a time, carefully, onto the glue.
 If you need to check placement check to see that the piece is in the proper place where you had traced around it.
 Try not to move the print around too much.
 Pat your print lightly into the glue then take a damp cloth and again pat the back of your print gently removing air bubbles.
 If one is caught in the middle of the print try to roll it toward the edge with your wet finger or cloth.

-DO NOT remove all the glue between the print and the glass.
+remove all the glue between the print and the glass.
 This would result in shiny spots.
 The milky appearance of the glue will dry clear.

 Always glue one part at a time.
 It is better to cut your print into smaller pieces where possible.
 Larger ones are harder to handle and you can end up with wrinkles and air bubbles trapped in your work.
 After a piece is glued down go over it with wet fingers to make sure all air bubbles have been removed and the edges are down tight.

 If you find air bubbles after the piece has dried use a pin or sharp edge such as a razor blade or Exacto knife to pierce the bubble.
 Add glue and lightly rub with your finger to force the glue under the paper.
 The trapped air should disappear.

 When all your prints are glued down try to take the excess glue from the clear part of the glass with a damp cloth.
 Be careful not to lift the edges of your print.
 Now let your piece dry for at least 8 hours.